 The salt pans are right next to the road.
 It is easy to recognize by a sign and a watchtower, and of course, the flamingos.
 On the other side of the street, at the bus stop where men regularly play a game of domino, you can park your car for free.

 Until the 1960s, people extracted salt in this area near Sint Willibrordus.
 Now the salt pans are no longer used, and flamingos live here undisturbed.
 The flamingos of Curaçao get up early: between 6:30 AM and 7:30 AM, you have the best chance of seeing large groups.
 It’s quite a vast area, so if you don’t see the flamingos on the way there, try again on your way back.
 I’ve seen them both in the middle of the day and at the end of the afternoon.
 Not always from up close, because, well, the flamingos do and go as they like.
 By the way, you are not supposed to feed or touch the flamingos.
 Sounds logical, right?
 But you never know what people get up to – not you and me, of course!

 Slave Revolt Memorial 1795

 A small watchtower has been made near the salt pans at Sint Willibrordus so that you have an excellent overview of the area.
 There is also a white statue of a hand with a broken iron shackle.
-It’s created in memory of the slave revolt in 1795, during which slaves led by Tula fought against the plantation lords.
-If you want to know more about that, check out Wikipedia.
+It was created in memory of the slave revolt in 1795, during which slaves led by Tula fought against the plantation lords.
+If you are keen to know more about that, check out Wikipedia.